 Our final thoughts about French savings accounts

-If you qualify for a LEP (Livret Epargne Populaire) it might be a good idea to go for it considering its high interest rate and tax advantages.
+First, If you qualify for a LEP (Livret Epargne Populaire) it might be a good idea to open one considering its high interest rate and tax advantages.

 Secondly, we would open a ‘Livret A‘ and/or a LDDS account as it will allow us earning a decent -full tax free – interest rate with zero risk.
-We personally have each one a ‘Livret A’ and we put there our ’emergency fund’.
+We personally have each one a ‘Livret A’ and we use it as our ’emergency fund’ account.

 As all the other savings accounts are rarely beating the inflation rate, we do not normally use them and prefer to invest in other assets instead.
 Here our blog about investing in France in case you are looking for some ideas.